renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 They live throughout the northwest of the Ruby Plane, in large cities and small fishing villages.
 Iron-Worker Ratfolk commonly build homes and small buildings on stilts; this allows them to build in wet lowlands, sometimes even on the shore or in the water directly.
 Despite their expertise with iron, when they build near water, they frequently do not use metal nails; instead, they primarily use jointes and dowls, and replace parts of their homes as they weather.
-On drier ground, they build more traditional homes—timber-framed, well-braced, nailed together, and faced with stucco so that they can resist rain and weathering—although usually still constructed on stilts, in order to handle heavy rains and runoff.
+On drier ground, they build more traditional homes — timber-framed, well-braced, nailed together, and faced with stucco so that they can resist rain and weathering — although usually still constructed on stilts, in order to handle heavy rains and runoff.
 When they have enough dry ground to work with, Iron-Worker Ratfolk also build underground; at the extreme, they have been known to reclaim mine and quarry space for use as fortifications.
 When Iron-Workers build underground, they often face interior surfaces in brick and stucco to seal out moisture, and often build narrow drainage-paths into their rooves and walls; their underground structures are often reinforced, in order to handle the added weight of rain-soaked ground.